George Nader Hit With New Charges of Sex Trafficking

-George Nader, who was a key witness in Special Counsel Robert Mueller’s investigation, has been hit with new federal charges of child pornography, sex trafficking, and obscenity, according to a person familiar with the case.
+George Nader, who was a key witness in Special Counsel Robert Mueller’s investigation, was hit with new federal charges of sex trafficking for allegedly having sex with a 14-year-old boy he transported from Europe.

+An indictment unsealed Friday morning in Eastern District of Virginia also charges Nader with counts of child pornography and obscenity.
 The charges come on top of separate child-porn charges leveled by the same prosecutors last month.
-The new indictment is set to be unsealed Friday morning in the Eastern District of Virginia, according to the person.

-The Department of Justice did not immediately respond to a request for comment.
-Nader’s attorneys declined to comment.
-Nader is expected to enter a plea on the charges this morning.
+Nader pleaded not guilty to all charges during a court appearance Friday.

 Nader, a 60-year-old Lebanese-American businessman with deep political and financial ties to the United Arab Emirates, was a key cooperator in Mueller’s probe of foreign influence in the 2016 election.
 Nader met several times with individuals associated with the Trump campaign throughout the election and into the early days of the administration.
 He spoke with officials and advisers on matters ranging from a pitch by a foreign firm for the campaign to use social-media manipulation to regime-change in Iran.
 (He met with Donald Trump Jr. and other campaign advisors about the plan, which included a proposal to use fake avatars to garner support for Trump, but Trump officials deny they ever considered it.)